jmarkfen/EVSU-BSIT-2022-2023-Semester2-OpenCards/IT 363A Application Development and Emerging Technologies [3C][Cabral]/Lesson-3-Artificial-Intelligence.md

 - General AI
 - Strong/Super AI

+## is a type of AI which is able to perform a dedicated task with intelligence.

+- Weak/Narrow AI

+## ________ is a good example of Narrow AI, but it operates with a limited predefined range of functions.

+Apple Siri

+## is a type of intelligence that could perform any intellectual task with efficiency like a human.

+- General AI

+## is a level of Intelligence of Systems at which machines could surpass human intelligence, and can perform any task better than a human with cognitive properties.

+- Strong/Super AI

 ## Artificial Intelligence Type-2: Based on Functionality

 - Reactive machines
 - Limited memory
 - Theory of Mind
+- Self-awareness

+## are the most basic types of Artificial Intelligence.

+- Reactive machines

+## machines that can store past experiences or some data for a short period of time.
+Self-driving cars are one example of this.

+- Limited memory

+## level of AI that  should understand human emotions, people, beliefs, and be able to interact socially like humans.

+- Theory of Mind

+## at this level machines will be super intelligent and will have their own consciousness, sentiments, and selfawareness.

 - Self-awareness

 ## Layers of AI systems